 From north of Bethlehem Avenue/Labelle Street to approximately 1.0 km east of Howard Avenue, the proposed freeway is below-grade and will incorporate open cut sections with vegetated side slopes where feasible.
 Retaining walls, either partial-height or full-height, will be utilized in localized areas to minimize property requirements and associated impacts throughout the corridor.
 Within this section, the location of the service road relative to the freeway varies.
-From north of Bethlehem Avenue/Labelle Street to east of Huron Church Line, the proposed service road is adjacent to the proposed freeway on the east/north side.
+From north of Bethlehem Avenue/Labelle Street to east of Huron Church Line, the proposed service road is adjacent to the proposed freeway on the north side.
 From east of Huron Church Line to approximately 0.7 km west of Howard Avenue, the proposed service road is situated on the south side of the proposed freeway.
-From 0.7 km west of Howard Avenue, to approximately 0.3 km east of Howard Avenue, the proposed service road is once again located adjacent to the proposed freeway on the north side.
+From 0.7 km west of Howard Avenue to approximately 0.3 km east of Howard Avenue, the proposed service road is once again located adjacent to the proposed freeway on the north side.
 East of this location, no service road is proposed.

-Although the freeway cross-section will incorporate open cut sections where feasible, retaining walls have been utilized in numerous locations to minimize property requirements and associated impacts throughout the corridor.
+Although the freeway cross-section will incorporate open cut sections where feasible, retaining walls have been utilized in various locations to facilitate the roadway geometrics.
 Retaining walls have also been utilized in combination with open cut sections to reduce the depth of open cut, as discussed in Section 9.3.1.